zimmerman-dev/zettel-note/Zettelkasten/Terminology Index.md

 ---
 ### ==S==

-- `Statement` - A syntactic unit of an imperative programming language that expresses some action to be carried out.
+- `Statement` - A type of instruction that causes the program to perform some action.
 ---
 ### ==T==